 At the same time, millions of people in our country are struggling with hunger.
 Every wasted meal is one that could have gone to a family in need.

 This is where Manna’s Food Rescue program comes into play.
-Manna trucks are on the road every day collecting food donations from local grocery stores and retailers—a total of more than 300,000 pounds each year.
-These food items range from soon-to-expire canned goods, discontinued and overstocked items, day-old breads and baked goods, prepared food from restaurants, and produce that is naturally being rotated off the shelves at local grocery stores.
+Manna trucks are on the road every day collecting food donations from local grocery stores and retailers—a total of more than a quarter million pounds of food each year.
+These food items range from soon-to-expire canned goods, discontinued and overstocked items, day-old breads and baked goods, frozen meats, and produce that is naturally being rotated off the shelves at local grocery stores.

 The food comes into our warehouse one day and is out the door the next day, distributed throughout our network of food pantries and community kitchens free-of-charge for those in need.
 All rescued food is thoroughly sorted to ensure the safety of our clients.